October 12, 2025 (4mo ago) — last updated December 11, 2025 (2mo ago)

 The Assistant: Robotic Process Automation

-RPA is perfect for handling jobs like:
+RPA is perfect for jobs like:

-- Generating and sending standard progress reports to stakeholders every Friday.
+• Generating and sending standard progress reports to stakeholders every week.

 Gaining Your Unfair Advantage with AI